High-Performance-Computing/Project/Solution.md

 ## CPU and GPU Training

+First, using the following architecture:

 ![](Images/SingleGPUarchitecture.png)

+we learn hyperparameters and their influence on the training time:
+- Batch size : arbitrary
+- Learning Rate : arbitrary
+- Number of Epochs : 100

 We use the following link a resource to set up the training on multiple GPUs: https://towardsdatascience.com/train-a-neural-network-on-multi-gpu-with-tensorflow-42fa5f51b8af.
 ```